 - Team project assignment 2 (start Class 5, due Class 7): Develop graphics-based use schematic of selected system.
 Student teams will begin with the selected system concept, and develop a use schematic that portrays in graphical form how the system will be employed in normal operation.
 The form of the use schematic is entirely up to the team's discretion.
 It may be in the form of a single picture that portrays a concept of operations; a use case; a short graphic novel (i.e., comic strip); a video; or any other visual depiction of how the system will work.
 IMPORTANT: each team member will first (individually and separately) develop a rough use schematic, displaying how they visualize the system in operation; the team will then create a final use schematic.
 The team presentation will compare and contrast each team member's initial visualization of a use schematic, describe how they converged to a single idea, and show the final team vision. - Team project assignment 3 (start Class 9, due Class 12): Build "tame" and "wicked" system profiles of selected system and use schematic.
 Student teams will start with the systems profiler to plot the initial "tame" system assumption developed in project assignment 1.
 The team will then re-examine the selected case system, expanding their initial analysis to identify the following: the diverse stakeholder communities; the complete set of user communities; the multiple set of missions of the system; and the wider set of system technologies which will be used as the of the system evolves.
 It will then use the systems profiler to develop the outlines of the "wicked" system environment.
-The teams will then compare and contrast the two profiles and draw preliminary observations. - Team project assignment 4 (start Class 12, due Class 14): Re-visit team assignment 1 (revised stakeholder requirements and system downselect) based on "wicked" system profile results.
+The teams will then compare and contrast the two profiles and draw preliminary observations. - Team project assignment 4 (start Class 12, due Class 14): Re-visit team assignments 1 and 2 (revised stakeholder requirements, system downselect and use schematic) based on "wicked" system profile results.
 Student teams will re-examine the stakeholder and user communities using the results from the "wicked" profile, and develop a revised list of stakeholder requirements (no limit for this assignment).
 Based on the revised mission context and system context, the team will decide whether to re-examine the initial concepts, choose new ones, or a mixture of both.
-As with project assignment 1, these concepts may differ operationally, in use of technology, or both.
-The team will use the same selection process as in project assignment 1 to downselect to a single concept for further development.
-The team presentation will explain if, how and why the "wicked" system downselect differed from the "tame" system downselect.
+The team will then build a new use schematic based on the selected concept.
+As with project assignments 1 and 2, these concepts may differ operationally, in use of technology, or both.
+The team will use the same processes as in project assignments 1 and 2 to downselect to a single concept for further development and to develop a use schematic (but you do not need to develop individual concepts first, only the team's final use schematic).
+The team presentation will explain if, how and why the "wicked" system downselect and use schematic differed from those of the "tame" system.